mandadapu-group/parallel-swap-mc/README.md

 ```console
 $ git clone --recursive https://github.com/glotzerlab/hoomd-blue
 ```
-And yes, you do need need the --resursive option.
+And yes, you do need the --recursive option.
 Now, you need to configure with CMake.
-First create the build folder.
+First, create the build folder.
 It doesn't matter where, but we will choose the hoomd-blue directory that we've just cloned using Git:
 ```console
 $ cd hoomd-blue
 $ mkdir build